acidtone/wbdv-winter-2020/materials/cpnt262/chapters/ch00/README.md

-# CPNT 262: Day 0 - Environment Setup
+# CPNT 262: Day 9 - NodeJS Environment Setup
 ## Questions to ask
 - Who's using their own laptop?
   - Mac, Windows or Linux?